Transport in Finland: High-speed rail

 There are plans to link Helsinki to Turku and Tampere by high-speed lines resulting in journey times of an hour between the capital and the two cities.
 A link to Kouvola is also planned.
 The estimated cost of these lines is €10 billion.

 Trams and light rail

-In Finland there have been four cities with trams: Helsinki, Turku, Viipuri and Tampere.
+In Finland there have been two cities with trams: Helsinki and Tampere.
 Of the older systems only Helsinki has retained its tramway network.
 The trams in Viipuri, having been lost to Soviet Union in 1945, ceased operations in 1957, while the Turku tramway network shut down in 1972.

 In November 2016, Tampere city council approved the construction of a new light rail system.
 Construction of phase 1 begun late 2016 and finished in 2021.
 Tampere trams are already operating but the official opening date is 9 August 2021.
 Turku also has preliminary plans for new tram system, but no decision to build it has been made.

 Helsinki currently operates 10 tramlines on a network of approximately 90 km of track in passenger service.
 The trams have annually 57 million passengers.